-The objective of this lesson is to acquaint the learner with the essay "Good Manners."
-The learner is given a detailed and a comprehensive summary of the lesson so as to thoroughly explain the theme and substance of the essay.
-Good Manners is redefined by J.C Hill when he says that Manners are the external decoration of man.
+J.C.
+Hill's "Good Manners" is an excerpt from An Introduction to Citizenship.
+In this essay, the writer talks about the importance of good manners.
+In this essay he also demonstrates how good manners play a vital role in creating a more compassionate and empathetic society.
+Good manners is redefined by J.C Hill when he says that manners are the external decoration of man.
 Manners stand for good qualities which endear us to others.
 Without manners, life becomes dull and colourless.